 Too many Americans remain disconnected from the vital networks and resources they need to thrive in today’s economy: information, technology, financial services, education, transportation and affordable housing, among others.
 Yet with

-Together we can make cities more connected and inclusive.
+Together we can make cities more inclusive and sustainable.